Organizing resources

 When designing workspaces, it is important to consider the following:

-- Workspace isolation: Each workspace should be isolated from other workspaces to prevent unintended changes or disruptions.
+- Workspace isolation: Isolate each workspace from other workspaces to prevent unintended changes or disruptions.
 This isolation ensures that changes made to one workspace do not affect other workspaces.

 - Workspace naming: We recommend following a naming convention for workspaces to maintain consistency and clarity.
 The recommended format, with a maximum of 90 characters, is as follows: